IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 Begin rapid infusion of crystalloid solution (Ringer’s solution or normal saline), the rate depending on vital signs (eg, 200–1000 mL/h), to restore intravascular volume and maintain blood pressure until compatible blood becomes available for transfusion.

-Infuse cross-matched blood as soon as possible.
-If the patient ...
+Infuse cross-matched blood as soon as possible. ...